 At first, progress with customer focus was slow, uneven and, as you can probably tell, far from genuine.
-Several decades and countless marketing mistakes25 later (does Mad Men ring a bell?), learning loops started to work their charm.
-Today, understanding customers and collaborators and adapting quickly, elegantly and intelligently to their needs26 is a growing trend.
+Several decades and countless marketing mistakes25 later, learning loops started to work their charm.
+Today, understanding customers and collaborators and adapting quickly, elegantly, and intelligently to their needs26 is a growing trend.

-In brief, having a customer/ collaborator focus is all about:
+In brief, having a customer or a collaborator focus is all about:

-- · serving customers and not whomever will buy; - taking strategic decisions with the customers and collaborators in mind; - · being relationship and not transaction oriented; - creating lasting ties; - measuring success in terms of customer satisfaction, customer lifetime value, customer equity and the like.
+- serving customers and not whomever will buy; - taking strategic decisions with the customers and collaborators in mind; - being relationship and not transaction oriented; - creating lasting ties; - measuring success in terms of customer satisfaction, customer lifetime value, customer equity and the like.